manvendramaan/NodeJS_Contact_Book_Application/README.md

 ## NodeJS Contact Book Application

-It is a CRUD NodeJS APIs for a typical contact book app.
+It is a CRUD NodeJS APIs for a typical contact book app with Basic Authentication.
 It support adding/editing/deleting contacts from a primary storage (MySQL) and allow searching by name and email address.

 Deployed on <a href="https://glacial-meadow-35240.herokuapp.com/"><img width="100" src="https://cdn-images-1.medium.com/max/1200/1*qgcaFqBSgNhsQQNpepIagA.png"/></a>